American Patriot: Inside the Armed Uprising Against the Federal GovernmentView film

 AMMON BUNDY: I’m the son of a rancher.
 That’s what I am, and I don’t want to be anything more than that.

 My family established a homestead in the Virgin Valley in southern Nevada in 1877, and they began to run cattle.
 I had always dreamed about being able to ranch.
 But the federal government has turned its eyes as modern conquerors and focused on controlling the land and the resources.

 We are at a dangerous time.
 And I’m not just talking about ranchers.
 I’m talking about all aspects of what this nation was built on.

-NARRATOR: Ammon Bundy is facing charges that could send him to prison for the rest of his life.
-He has been called a hero and a criminal, a patriot, and a domestic terrorist.
+NARRATOR: When we met Ammon Bundy, he was facing the possibility of life in prison.
+He had been called a hero and a criminal, a patriot, and a domestic terrorist.

-Ammon claims he never wanted to be anything more than a rancher, but in 2016, he led the largest armed uprising against the federal government in a generation.
+Ammon claimed he never wanted to be anything more than a rancher, but in 2016, he led the largest armed uprising against the federal government in a generation.